 23. Get Something Fast And Cheap From The Street Food Section.

 Street food is known most as junk food.
-Mostly yes, but it’s getting more and more popular to offer something healthy as well from the streets.
-Like vegan street food or anything else that includes healthy ingredients.
-Some places have local traditional street foods, which every foodie loves to try out.
-Like in Budapest langos for 2 to 3 euros and in Naples pizza for 4 euros.
+Mostly yes, but it’s getting increasingly popular to offer something healthy from the streets, like vegan street food or anything else that includes healthy ingredients.
+Some places have local traditional street foods, which every foodie loves to try.
+For example, in Budapest, you will get langos for 2 to 3 euros and in Naples pizza for 4 euros.

 24. Picnic Anywhere.